labbit-fec/catwalk/git-workflow.md

 ## Working on a feature
 > No work should be done on the `main` branch.

-All work should be done on a **'feature' branch**; that is, an existing or newly created branch designated to the feature on which you are working.
+All work should be done on a **feature branch**; that is, an existing or newly created branch designated to the feature on which you are working.

 Whether you already have a branch that you are revisting, or are creating a new branch, your first step is to `pull` down the latest from the **source of truth**, the `main` branch.